Military victories against the odds: Boudican revolt

+Medieval era

 Battle of Dupplin Moor

-The Battle of Dupplin Moor was fought between supporters of King David II of Scotland, son of King Robert the Bruce, and English-backed invaders supporting Edward Balliol, son of King John I of Scotland, on 11 August 1332.
+The Battle of Dupplin Moor was fought between supporters of King David II of Scotland, son of King Robert the Bruce, and English-backed invaders supporting Edward Balliol, son of King John I of Scotland, on 11 August 1332, during the second war of Scottish independence.
 It took place a little to the south-west of Perth, Scotland, when a Scottish force commanded by Donald, Earl of Mar and Robert Bruce, Lord of Liddesdale, estimated to have been made up of more than 15,000 and possibly as many as 40,000 men, attacked a largely English force of 1,500 commanded by Balliol and Henry Beaumont, Earl of Buchan.
 This was the first major battle of the Second War of Scottish Independence.

 Balliol's army crossed the River Earn at night via an unguarded ford and took up a strong defensive position.
 In the morning, the Scots raced to attack the English, disorganising their own formations.
 Unable to break the line of English men-at-arms, the Scots became trapped in a valley with fresh forces arriving from the rear pressing them forward and giving them no room to manoeuvre, or even to use their weapons.
 English longbowmen shot into both Scottish flanks.
 Many Scots died of suffocation or were trampled underfoot.
 Eventually they broke and the English men-at-arms mounted and pursued the fugitives until nightfall.
 Perth fell, the remaining Scottish forces dispersed and Balliol was crowned King of Scots.

 Precise figures for the English dead are available: they lost 35 men-at-arms: 2 knights and 33 squires.
 Several accounts stress that not a single English archer was killed.
 The losses among the Scots are less certain, but all accounts agree they were very heavy.
 Mar and Liddesdale died on the field; as did 2 other earls, 14 barons, 160 knights and many less notable men.
 Of the contemporary accounts which estimate the number of Scottish dead, two English chronicles give more than 15,000.
 Two Scottish accounts record 2,000 or 3,000 dead, while a third specifies 3,000 "nobles" and "of other men an untold number".
 Most accounts refer to the Scottish dead lying in great heaps, some taller than a spear's length.